Sposalizio

 Sposalizio is the title of the first piece in Franz Liszt's Deuxième Année de Pèlerinage: Italie (Second Year of Pilgrimage: Italy), published in 1858.
-The composition starts out with a simple pentatonic melody, which transforms itself into a complex musical architecture.
+The composition starts out with a simple pentatonic melody, described as a "bell-like motif", which transforms itself into a complex musical architecture.
 The melody then transforms itself into a type of wedding march, which continually embellishes itself to lead up to the grand climax, which contains crashing octaves into a loud finish.
 The composition ends quietly.

-Franz Liszt composed Sposalizio, which translates into "Marriage", from Italian, after being inspired from Raphael's painting The Marriage of the Virgin.
-This was quite common for much of the works contained in his Années de Pèlerinage.
+Liszt composed "Sposalizio", which translates as "Marriage", from Italian, after being inspired by Raphael's painting The Marriage of the Virgin.
+Most of the works contained in the Italy series of Années de Pèlerinage have titles derived from works of art with a connection to Italy.

 Although the fast octaves can be somewhat challenging, the piece departs from the virtuosic fireworks that were trademarks of some of his earlier works.

-The term sposalitzio appeared in the "Most Happy Fella" a show by Frank Loesser that appeared on Broadway in the 1950s.
-The song in which it appeared was entitled "Great Big Italian Sposalitzio."